Cornwall, Ontario: Ribfest

 Cornwall Ribfest is an annual festival held by the Optimist Club of Cornwall.
 It was originally sponsored by the Cornwall Seaway Lions Club.
-Taking place over four days in late July, Ribfest attracts many for barbecue, free live music and carnival rides.
+Taking place over four days in late July, Ribfest attracts many for barbecue, beer tent, free live music and midway rides.
 The 2014 edition of the festival attracted 57,000–60,000 attendees, a number greater than the population of the city.
+In 2024 the Crash Test Dummies headlined the festival attracting visitors from across the province and upwards of 80,000 people over the weekend.